Skip to content

 There are no restrictions on the signs or magnitudes of the weights.
 Buying 1 unit of a portfolio will buy 1 times the associated weight for each underlying product; selling 1 unit will do the same.
 Flow trading assumes the unifying convention of buying as positive demand and selling as negative demand.
 Thus, buying 4 units of P3 corresponds to buying 2 units of A and selling 3 units of B.

 In flow trading, products are not directly bid upon.
 Instead, each bidder authorizes trade on strictly-weighted portfolios of products.
-An auth is this pair: the portfolio and the feasible trade set.
-Costs (discussed next), allow a bidder to express preferences over the set of all feasible trades.
+An auth is this pair: the portfolio and a demand curve that both constrains the feasible trade as well as expresses preferences over outcomes.
+Costs (discussed next) are a generalization of auths, allowing for substitution effects to take place over related portfolios.